jpbeerhold/data-analysis-plotting-tool/README.md

 ## Usage
 The aim of the tools is to facilitate the general analysis of data sets and plotting.
-It's best to follow the documentaion on the website and the examples given.
+It's best to follow the documentation on the website and the examples given.

 ## Contributing
 No contribution is necessary.
 Feel free to fork.